ajayxverma/ajayxverma/README.md

   <img src="https://readme-typing-svg.herokuapp.com?font=IBM+Plex+sans&weight=540&size=32&pause=1000&color=FF1493&width=435&lines=Hey!+It's+Ajay+Verma;I'm+a+Software+Developer;I+%E2%9D%A4+LeetCode+Web+3.0)](https://git.io/typing-svg" />

 </div>
-I'm a Computer Science Engineer, I currently working as Java Developer.
+I'm a Software Engineer, I currently working as Full Stack Developer with Strong knowledge of Java, Spring, Spring Boot, NodeJs, Express, NestJs, ReactJs, Angular, MicroServices, Database and having years of experience in the field, I am skilled in developing quality programs.
+Excellent knowledge of software design and development especially data structures and product-oriented designs.

-I am a Computer Science Engineer.
-I develop effective, high-quality, scalable software solutions.
+I developed effective, high-quality, scalable software solutions.
 I love to learn new technologies and frameworks.
-I have acquired decent technical skills with various programming languages, tools, software packages.
+I have acquired excellent technical skills with various programming languages, tools, software packages.
 With my analytical approach and reasoning, I am capable of breaking down any real-world problem into simple logical issues and address them one by one to build a robust solution for the real problem.

 ## About Me

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning ExpressJS and MicorServices.
 - 👀 I’m interested in Web Development, AI, Machine learning, Cloud.
 - 👯 I’m looking to collaborate on Opensoure Projects
 - ⚡ Fun fact: I love Coding and play Games.